Green party: United States

-The Green Party has contested six U.S.A. presidential elections: in 1996 and 2000 with Ralph Nader for president and Winona LaDuke as vice president, in 2004 with David Cobb for president and Pat LaMarche for vice president, and in 2008 with Cynthia McKinney for president and Rosa Clemente for vice president.
+The Green Party has contested seven presidential elections: in 1996 and 2000 with Ralph Nader for president and Winona LaDuke as vice president, in 2004 with David Cobb for president and Pat LaMarche for vice president, and in 2008 with Cynthia McKinney for president and Rosa Clemente for vice president.
 In 2000, Nader received more votes for president than any Green Party candidate before or since.
-Jill Stein ran for president on the Green ticket in 2012 and 2016; the vice-presidential candidates were Cheri Honkala in 2012 and Ajamu Baraka in 2016.
+Jill Stein ran for president on the Green ticket in 2012, 2016 and 2024; the vice-presidential candidates were Cheri Honkala in 2012, Ajamu Baraka in 2016 and Butch Ware in 2024.
 Stein, who received over one million votes in the 2016 race, led unsuccessful attempts toward 2016 election recounts in three states: Michigan, Pennsylvania, and Wisconsin.
+In 2020, Howie Hawkins, a founder of the Green Party, was the party's presidential nominee.

 South America

 Brazil

 The Brazilian Green Party was constituted after the military dictatorship period and, like other Green Parties around the world, is committed to establishing a set of policies on ensuring social-equity and sustainable development.
 One of the party's founding members was the journalist and former anti-dictatorship revolutionary Fernando Gabeira, Alfredo Sirkis and Carlos Minc.
 Among the main items on the Green Party's agenda are federalism, environmentalism, human rights, a form of direct democracy, parliamentarism, welfare, civil liberties, pacifism and marijuana legalization under specific conditions.

 Green Party's candidate Marina Silva won 19.33% of the vote in the first round of the 2010 Brazilian presidential election (more than any other third party), taking enough votes from Dilma Rousseff of the incumbent PT to prevent her from achieving the majority of the vote needed to avoid a second round.
 Success in the legislature amounted to winning 2 more seats for a total of 15 in the Chamber of Deputies and the loss of their only senate seat.

 Marina Silva left the party the following year.

 In the 2014 presidential election the Green Party's candidate Eduardo Jorge received 0,61% of the vote.
 He garnered attention for campaigning on a progressive platform supporting policies such as cannabis legalization and the decriminalization of abortion.
 Because of his perceived eccentricity and spontaneity while participating in the televised debates, Jorge became the subject of several memes on the internet.
 The party elected 6 federal deputies and 1 senator.

 In 2016, the Greens in Congress voted in favour of the impeachment of Dilma Rousseff.
 The party later went on to support president Michel Temer who succeeded her.

 For the 2018 presidential election the party formed the coalition United to transform Brazil with the Sustainability Network (REDE), in support of the candidacy of Marina Silva in her third run for the presidency.
 Eduardo Jorge was chosen as her running mate.
 Despite faring well in the initial polls, Silva ultimately received 1% of the vote.
 The party elected 4 federal deputies.